 What are employers' obligations where offices are partially or fully closed?

 In principle, an office closure does not exempt an employer from paying employees their base salary (unless an unavoidable external reason can be referred to – see below for further details).
-We advise employers to order employees to work from home wherever possible.
-If this is not an option, the employer may allocate annual leave for the employee or the parties can agree on unpaid leave.
+We advise employers to ask employees to work from home wherever possible, however we note that there is no power for an employer to unilaterally order home working.
+If this agreed home working is not an option, the employer may allocate annual leave for the employee or the parties can agree on unpaid leave.

-The reference period (in Hungarian: “munkaidő-keret”) can also be unilaterally ordered or expanded by the employer (for a maximum of 24 months) to allow flexibility regarding allocation of work during the COVID-19 pandemic and in the months afterwards.
+The reference period (in Hungarian: “munkaidő-keret”) can also be unilaterally ordered or expanded by the employer (for a maximum of 24 months) if permitted by the competent authority to allow flexibility regarding allocation of work during the COVID-19 pandemic and in the months afterwards.

 Further, given the current exceptional circumstances, employers may not be obliged to pay the base salary to employees if “unavoidable external reasons” caused the downtime (e.g. if the government issues a decree on mandatory closure of certain or all businesses or plants).